Canadian Football League: Canadian broadcasters

+The Canadian Football Network was the league's broadcaster from 1987 to 1990.
+Since TSN became the league's exclusive broadcast partner in 2009, Paul Graham produced coverage for all Grey Cup games until 2024.

-Currently, the official television broadcasters of CFL games are cable network TSN (which began televising CFL games in 1985), while TSN's French-language network RDS broadcasts Montreal Alouettes games for the Quebec television market.
+TSN's French-language network RDS broadcasts Montreal Alouettes games for the Quebec television market.
 Games are typically scheduled for Thursday to Saturday evenings during June, July and August, but switch to more Saturday and Sunday afternoon games during September and October.
 TSN has created a tradition of at least one Friday night game each week, branded as Friday Night Football.
 CBC and TSN drew record television audiences for CFL broadcasts in 2005.
 The 2006 season was the first season in which every regular-season game was televised, as the league implemented an instant replay challenge system.
 In 2006, the CFL also began offering pay-per-view webcasts of every game on CFL Broadband.
 Until the end of the 2007 season, CBC and RDS were the exclusive television broadcasters for all playoff games, including the Grey Cup, which regularly draws a Canadian viewing audience in excess of 4 million.

 In 2008, the CFL began a new, five-year television deal with CTVglobemedia.
 Valued at $16 million per-year, it gave TSN and RDS exclusive rights to all CFL games, including the playoffs and Grey Cup.
 In March 2013, TSN exercised an option to extend its contract through 2018.
 In 2015, the deal was extended for an additional three years, along with exclusive Grey Cup rights for Bell Media Radio stations.

+In June 2024, Bell Media announced that CTV would broadcast TSN-produced 2024 season coverage on digital terrestrial television, including a late-season package of exclusive 3 p.m.
+ET games beginning on September 7, continuing with playoff coverage of the East Division, and concluding with a simulcast of the 111th Grey Cup; returning the CFL to over-the-air television for the first time since 2007.
+As of 2024, the CFL's agreement with TSN, CTV and RDS runs through the 2026 CFL season.